k0f1/Pneumonia-algorithm/FDA_Submission.md

 ### 1. General Information

 **Intended Use Statement:**
+More than 1 million adults are hospitalized with pneumonia and around 50,000 die from the disease every year in the US alone.

 This algorithm is intended for use in _assisting the clinician_ in acute care setting with a speedy detection of pneumonia within a chest x-ray.
 In otherwords it is to be used a a screening test for Pneumonia.
 The predicate device for this algorithm is a CADx device.